choiwhn/EM-algorithm-to-train-Neural-Network/README.md

 2. Slow Convergence:
 Given its substantial time complexity, the EM algorithm becomes even less efficient when applied to deep learning.

+---

+## references

+Ng, S.-K., & McLachlan, G. J. (2004).
+Using the EM algorithm to train neural networks: Misconceptions and a new algorithm for multiclass classification.
+IEEE Transactions on Neural Networks, 15(3), 738–749.

+Raschka, S., Liu, Y. (H.), & Mirjalili, V. (2022).
+Machine learning with PyTorch and scikit-learn: Develop machine learning and deep learning models with Python.
+Packt Publishing.